RobinsonGroup/robinsongroup.github.io/docs/contact.md

 ## The Jackson Laboratory for Genomic Medicine

-The Robinson Lab will also be located at the Jackson Laboratory (JAX) in the for Genomic Medicine campus in Farmington Connecticut.
+The Robinson Lab is also located at the Jackson Laboratory (JAX) in the for Genomic Medicine (JAX-GM) campus in Farmington Connecticut.
+The primary location of the Robinson lab from 2016-2023 was at JAX-GM and we are delighted to keep the affiliation.

 <figure markdown>
 ![JAX](img/jax.jpg){ width="400" }